Synthetic cannabinoids: United States

 Several states independently passed acts making it illegal under state law, including Kansas in March 2010, Georgia and Alabama in May 2010, Tennessee and Missouri in July 2010, Louisiana in August 2010, Mississippi in September 2010, and Iowa.
 An emergency order was passed in Arkansas in July 2010 banning the sale of synthetic cannabis mimics.
 In October 2010, the Oregon Board of Pharmacy listed synthetic cannabinoid chemicals on its Schedule 1 of controlled substance, which means that the sale and possession of these substances is illegal under the Oregon Uniform Controlled Substances Act.

 According to the National Conference of State Legislatures, several other states also considered legislation, including New Jersey, New York, Florida, and Ohio.
-Illinois passed a law on July 27, 2010, banning all synthetic cannabinoids as of January 1, 2011.
-Michigan banned synthetic cannabinoids in October 2010, and the South Dakota Legislature passed a ban on these products which was signed into law by Gov. Dennis Daugaard on February 23, 2012 (and which took immediate effect under an emergency clause of the state constitution).
-Indiana banned synthetic cannabinoids in a law which became effective in March 2012.
+Illinois banned all synthetic cannabinoids in January 2011.
+Michigan banned synthetic cannabinoids in October 2010.
+South Dakota banned these products in February 2012.
+Indiana banned synthetic cannabinoids in March 2012.
 North Carolina banned synthetic cannabis mimics by a unanimous vote of the state senate, due to concerns that its contents and effects are reasonably similar to cannabis, and may cause equal effects in terms of psychological dependency.

 Following cases in Japan involving the use of synthetic cannabinoids by navy, army and marine corps personnel, they were officially banned.
-A punitive general order issued on January 4, 2010, by the Commander Marine Corps Forces, Pacific prohibits the actual or attempted possession, use, sale, distribution and manufacture of synthetic cannabis mimics as well as any derivative, analogue or variant of it.
-On June 8, 2010, the US Air Force issued a memorandum that banned the possession and use of Spice, or any other mood-altering substance except alcohol or tobacco, among its service members.
+A punitive general order issued in January 2010, by the Commander Marine Corps Forces, Pacific prohibits the actual or attempted possession, use, sale, distribution and manufacture of synthetic cannabis mimics as well as any derivative, analogue or variant of it.
+In June 2010, the US Air Force issued a memorandum that banned the possession and use of Spice, or any other mood-altering substance except alcohol or tobacco, among its service members.

 Usage among 8th, 10th, and 12th graders has been decreasing since 2011, while use of botanical marijuana has remained stable.
 There are important regional differences, with large declines in the Western and Southern US, and increases in the Northeast and Midwest.

+Dronabinol

+Exceptional are synthetic ∆9-THC (dronabinol) -containing FDA-approved drug products with a currently accepted medical use in treatment in the United States, such as Syndros and Marinol, which are, respectively, under Schedule II and Schedule III of the CSA.

 South America

 Chile

-The Chilean Ministry of Health on April 24, 2009, declared the sale of synthetic cannabis mimics to be illegal.
+The Chilean Ministry of Health in April 2009, declared the sale of synthetic cannabis mimics to be illegal.

 Asia

 South Korea

-South Korea officially added JWH-018, CP 47,497 and HU-210 to the controlled substance list on July 1, 2009, effectively making these chemicals illegal.
+South Korea added JWH-018, CP 47,497 and HU-210 to the controlled substance list in July 2009, effectively making these chemicals illegal.